Analysis | So what is Trump’s position on the threat to Ukraine?

 His comments at the Arizona rally carried an implied criticism — Putin is saying he will do this bad thing because he’s not scared of Biden — but Trump doesn’t actually say it’s bad.
 He doesn’t say what Biden should do, except to somehow generate war-averting respect.
 So what’s Trump’s idea?

-It’s long been the case that Putin’s machinations against Ukraine have gotten a pass from America’s political right when the president is a Democrat.
+It has long been the case that Putin’s machinations against Ukraine have gotten a pass from America’s political right when the president is a Democrat.
 In 2014, Republicans made arguments similar to Trump’s in Arizona: It was happening because Barack Obama was weak.
 Trump made a similar point in an interview that year.

 “Putin can’t stand Obama, and I understand that, and Obama can’t stand Putin, either, but he can’t stand him,” Trump said.
 As for Ukraine?
 Let Europe pay for defending it.
 Let rich Germany deal with the problem.